apache/buildstream/doc/source/arch_dependency_model.rst

 * **Scope.RUN**

-  In the :func:`Scope.RUN <buildstream.types.Scope.RUN>` scope, only elements which are required to run are considered, including the element itself.
+  In the :func:`Scope.RUN <buildstream2.types.Scope.RUN>` scope, only elements which are required to run are considered, including the element itself.
 Note that these are transitive - the service also requires the base runtime.